Admissions

 Enrollment Status

-Part-Time – Part-time students are admitted to the Associate in Arts Program and enrolled in 13 or fewer credit hours a semester.
-Part-time enrollment requires advance approval from the Academic Dean.
+Part-Time—A part-time student is admitted to the Associate in Arts Program and enrolled in 11 or fewer credit hours a semester.
+Part-time enrollment requires advanced approval from the Academic Dean.

 Special Student – A student who receives permission to enroll in courses as a Special Student is not admitted into the Associate in Arts program.
 Permission is subject to limitation of class sizes, with priority given to degree candidates.
 Requests to enroll as a Special Student must be submitted to the Academic Dean.